Minimizing Multimodular Functions and Allocating Capacity in Bike-Sharing Systems: Model

 \textbf{Out-of-stock Events and Demand Profiles. } In practice, we cannot observe attempted rentals at empty stations nor can we observe attempted returns at full stations.
-Worse still, given that most bike-sharing systems have mobile apps that allow customers to see real-time information about the current number of bikes and empty docks at each station, there may be customers who want to rent a bike at a station, see on the app that the station has only one bike available presently, and decide against going to the station out of concern that by the time they get there, the bike has already been taken by someone else --- should such a case be considered an out-of-stock event (respectively, an attempted rental)?
+Worse still, given that most bike-sharing systems have mobile apps that allow customers to see real-time information about the current number of bikes and empty docks at each station, there may be customers who want to rent a bike at a station, see on the app that the station has few bikes available presently, and decide against going to the station out of concern that by the time they {arrive, the remaining bikes will} already have been taken by someone else.
+Should such a case be considered an out-of-stock event (respectively, an attempted rental)?
 The user dissatisfaction functions assume that such events do not occur as the definition relies on out-of-stock events occurring only when stations are either entirely empty or entirely full.

 Further, in order to compute the user dissatisfaction functions, we need to be able to estimate the demand profiles: using only observed rentals and returns is insufficient as it ignores latent demand at empty/full stations.
 To get around this, we mostly apply a combination of approaches by \cite{o2015data}, \cite{henomashm16}, and \cite{parikh2014estimation}: we estimate Poisson arrival rates (independently for rentals and returns) for each 30 minute interval and use a formula developed by \cite{henomashm16} to compute, for any initial condition (in number of bikes and empty docks) the expected number of out-of-stock events over the course of the interval.
 We plug these into a stochastic recursion suggested by \cite{parikh2014estimation} to obtain the expected number of out-of-stock events over the course of a day as a function of the number of bikes and empty docks at 6AM.
 This is far from being the only approach to compute user dissatisfaction functions; for example, in Section \ref{sec: impact} we explicitly combine empirically observed arrivals with estimated rates for times when rentals/returns are censored at empty/full stations.